Research

 Hybridizable discontinuous Galerkin methods (HDG) lie in between the two most important groups of finite element-type methods: (1) conforming/mixed methods and (2) discontinuous Galerkin (DG) methods.
 This enables HDG to combine the many advantages from these two groups.

-To address this issue, we developed the so-called generalized projection-based analysis, extending the classical projection-based analysis to those HDG method which do not admit M-decomposition (e.g. Lehrenfeld-Schoberl HDG), thus enabling a unified analysis.
+To address this issue, we developed the so-called generalized projection-based analysis, extending the classical projection-based analysis to those HDG methods that do not admit M-decomposition (e.g. Lehrenfeld-Schoberl HDG), thus enabling a unified analysis.
 With these new analysis tools, we are able to devise/analyze new HDG methods or improve the analysis of existing ones.
-The applications include time-harmonic and transient elastic waves, static and time-dependent Maxwell’s equations and Stokes equations.
+The applications include time-harmonic and transient elastic waves, static and time-dependent Maxwell's equations and Stokes equations.

-HDG projection-based analysis - core ideas
+HDG projection-based analysis